Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

-Of particular importance in the study of $\Out(F_N)$ is the \emph{free splitting graph} $\FSG$, or its sibling, the \emph{non-separating free splitting graph} $\NSG$.
+In fact, we need to use two rigid $\Out(F_N)$-graphs, namely the \emph{free splitting graph} $\FSG$ and its sibling, the \emph{non-separating free splitting graph} $\NSG$.
 The vertices of $\NSG$ are the decompositions of $F_N$ as an HNN extension $F_N=A\ast$, up to equivariant isomorphism of their Bass--Serre trees (in $\FSG$, one also allows for decompositions as a free product $F_N=A\ast B$).
 Two such decompositions $S,S'$ are joined by an edge when there is a two-edge graph of groups decomposition of $F_N$ collapsing to $S$ and $S'$.
 The group $\Out(F_N)$ naturally acts on $\NSG$ and $\FSG$.
 Building on work of Bridson and Vogtmann \cite{BV2}, Pandit proved \cite{Pan} that for $N\geq 3$, $\Out(F_N)$ is exactly the group of simplicial automorphisms of $\NSG$ (the same is true for $\FSG$, see \cite{AS}, but we will not use it).
 We will use additionally that every injective map $\NSG\ra \FSG$ preserving adjacency and non-adjacency takes values in the subgraph $\NSG$ (Proposition~\ref{prop:ns-fs}).

-To prove Theorem~\ref{theo:intro-two-cocycles}, we follow a strategy initiated by Ivanov \cite{Iva} and pursued by Kida \cite{Kid2} in the mapping class group setting, and associate to every $y\in Y$ an automorphism of $\NSG$.
-For this, ideally, we should characterize in a purely groupoid-theoretic way (i.e.\ with no reference to the cocycles $\rho$ and $\rho'$) those subgroupoids of $\calg$ that preserve a vertex of $\NSG$ for either $\rho$ or $\rho'$ (and characterize adjacency in a similar manner).
-In reality, we rather prove a partial characterization showing, roughly speaking, that the $\rho$-stabilizer of a splitting in $\NSG$ preserves a splitting in $\FSG$.
-More precisely, given a vertex $v\in\NSG$, one associates to the subgroupoid $\rho\m(\Stab(v))$ a countable Borel partition $Y^*=\Dunion_i Y_i$ of a conull subset $Y^*\subseteq Y$ such that $\rho'(\calg_{|Y_i})$ fixes a unique vertex $v_i\in \FSG$ (here $\rho'(\calg_{|Y_i})$ is the set of $\rho'$-labels of arrows with both endpoints in $Y_i$).
-This defines for almost every $y\in Y$ a map $\Psi(y)$ from the vertex set of $\NSG$ to $\FSG$, and we prove that $\Psi$ preserves compatibility of splittings.
-Using the aforementioned facts, we show that in fact, for almost every $y\in Y$, the map $\Psi(y)$ is an automorphism of $\NSG$, i.e.\ an element of $\Out(F_N)$.
+As explained above, to prove Theorem~\ref{theo:intro-two-cocycles}, we should ideally characterize in a purely groupoid-theoretic way (i.e.\ with no reference to the cocycles $\rho$ and $\rho'$) those subgroupoids of $\calg$ that preserve a vertex of $\NSG$ for either $\rho$ or $\rho'$ (and characterize adjacency in a similar manner).
+In reality, we rather prove a partial characterization showing, roughly speaking, that the $\rho$-stabilizer of a vertex in $\NSG$ preserves a vertex in $\FSG$.
+More precisely, given a vertex $v\in\NSG$, one associates to the subgroupoid $\rho\m(\Stab(v))$ a countable Borel partition $Y^*=\Dunion_i Y_i$ of a conull subset $Y^*\subseteq Y$ such that $\rho'(\calg_{|Y_i})$ fixes a unique vertex $v_i\in \FSG$.
+This defines for almost every $y\in Y$ an injective map $\phi(y)$ from the vertex set of $\NSG$ to $\FSG$, and we prove that $\phi$ preserves compatibility of splittings.
+Using the aforementioned facts, we show that in fact, for almost every $y\in Y$, the map $\phi(y)$ is an automorphism of $\NSG$, i.e.\ an element of $\Out(F_N)$.